-The SFC regards a fine as a more severe sanction than a reprimand.
+Under section 194 or 196 of the Ordinance, the SFC may impose a fine either on its own or together with other disciplinary sanctions.
+The SFC regards a fine as a more severe sanction than a reprimand (and a public reprimand more severe than a private reprimand).
 The SFC will not impose a fine if the circumstances of a particular case only warrant a public reprimand.
 As a matter of policy, the SFC will publicise all fining decisions.
+This means that the SFC will never impose both a fine and a private reprimand.